CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/async/control-flow-in-async-programs.md

 Vous pouvez télécharger le code que cette rubrique utilise à partir de MSDN, ou vous pouvez le créer vous-même.

 > [!NOTE]
-> Pour exécuter l’exemple, vous devez disposer de Visual Studio 2012 ou version ultérieure et du .NET Framework 4,5 ou plus récent installé sur votre ordinateur.
+> To run the example, you must have Visual Studio 2012 or newer and  the .NET Framework 4.5 or newer installed on your computer.

 ### <a name="download-the-program"></a>Télécharger le programme